 Groundhog Day is halfway between the winter solstice & the spring equinox, and has its roots in Candlemas which has even older pagan roots.

-Every February 2nd since 1887, people have gathered in the small Pennsylvania town of Punxsutawney for Groundhog Day, the day Punxsutawney Phil (the groundhog) predict whether there will be six more weeks of winter or an early spring.
-The idea of marking the transition between winter and spring existed long before Groundhog Day.
+Every February 2nd since 1887, people have gathered in the small Pennsylvania town of Punxsutawney for Groundhog Day, the day Punxsutawney Phil (the groundhog) predicts whether there will be six more weeks of winter or an early spring.
+This idea of marking the transition between winter and spring existed long before Groundhog Day.

 Before Groundhog Day